renpy/renpy/sphinx/source/screens.rst

 will be placed in the ``_return`` variable.)

 The input statement takes no parameters, and the following properties:

+`value`
+    An :ref:`input value <input-values>` object that this input uses.
+    InputValue objects determine where the default value is taken from, what happens when the text is changed, what happens when enter is pressed, and if the text is editable.

+    This should not be given at the same time as `default` and `changed`.

 `default`
     The default text in this input.